 When properly prepared, tightly sealed, and stored in a cool, dry place, unopened canned food remains safe to eat for at least a year — and possibly much longer — without refrigeration.
 (Once opened, refrigeration is required and shelf life typically drops to a few weeks, depending on the product.)

-French inventor Nicolas Appert, working in concert with the French Navy, created a sanitary means of doing so – using tin cans, hence the term canning – in 1806.
-The French Navy made good on its promise and awarded Appert the prize money in 1809.
-According to BBC Magazine, the canning process was perfected and commercialized in England during the following decade.
-Canning factories sprouted in London and other British cities, and tinned meat became a common element of the British diet within a few decades.
+French inventor Nicolas Appert, working in concert with the French Navy, won by creating a sanitary means of doing so using tin cans in 1806.
+The canning process was perfected and commercialized in England during the following decade.
+Canning factories sprouted up in London and other British cities, and tinned meat became a common element of the British diet within a few decades.

 What You Need to Can at Home

-- A sturdy stainless steel or cast iron stockpot, preferably with a capacity of two gallons or more.
-Cost: $30 to well over $100, depending on brand, construction, and durability
+- A sturdy stainless steel or cast-iron stockpot, preferably with a capacity of 2 gallons or more (cost: $30 to well over $100, depending on brand, construction, and durability)

-- Tongs, preferably with heatproof handles (grill tongs work fine).
-Cost: $8 to more than $20
+- Tongs, preferably with heatproof handles, such as grill tongs (cost: $8 to more than $20)

 However, it usually follows this basic outline:

-- Seal Check.
-After the jars have cooled and rested for a day, repeat the seal-checking procedure by pressing down on the top of each lid.
+After the jars have cooled and left for a day, repeat the seal-checking procedure by pressing down on the top of each lid.
 If any jars aren’t fully sealed, discard them.
 This is critical, as the contents of unsealed jars are vulnerable to spoilage.

 Done properly, home canning is a satisfying, productive experience.
 However, it does come with some risks and special considerations:

 - Risk of Illness.
 Canning has a major long-term risk: food poisoning.
-Paralysis-inducing botulism is a particular worry, since the bacteria that produce botulinium toxin (the neurotoxin that causes botulism) can survive at temperatures high enough to kill most other bacteria species (though even botulinium-producing bacteria succumb after several minutes of exposure to boiling water).
+Paralysis-inducing botulism is a particular worry since the bacteria that produce botulinum toxin (the neurotoxin that causes botulism) can survive at temperatures high enough to kill most other bacteria species — though even these bacteria succumb after several minutes of exposure to boiling water.
 With properly sterilized and processed cans, this risk is minimal to nonexistent.
-When sterilization and processing is incomplete, or when processing isn’t required or desirable, the growth of harmful microorganisms becomes far more likely – and, after a certain point, all but inevitable.
-Definitely refrigerate unprocessed cans immediately and throw out any unused portion after a month has passed.
+When sterilization and processing are incomplete, or when processing isn’t required or desirable, the growth of harmful microorganisms becomes far more likely — and, after a certain point, all but inevitable.
+Refrigerate unprocessed cans immediately and throw out any unused portion after a month has passed.
 For processed cans, follow sterilization and processing instructions to the letter and always err on the side of longer boiling times.